How do I care for my Jade Egg?

 When working with a Jade Egg, it can often absorb negative energy in the body, which will change its vibrational frequency.
 It is important to maintain a regular practice of energetically cleansing the egg to return the vibration back to its original and perfect state.

 The Full Moon is an opportune time to not only cleanse the negative energy, but also to infuse the Jade Egg with vibrational power that is potent during the Full Moon phase.
 This lunar energy carries the vibration of abundance, attraction, manifestation and love.
-Simply place the Jade Egg on a windowsill and leave to bathe overnight in Full Moon light to cleanse and re-charge its vibration.
+Simply place the Jade Egg on an agate egg stand and leave on a windowsill and leave to bathe overnight in Full Moon light to cleanse and re-charge its vibration.

 Jade Eggs are a Sacred Feminine Item